OWNER’S MANUAL

 ADJUSTING THE TONE Set TONE to NEWS to enhance broadcast

-voices while listening to talk shows or news programs on SW, MW,
+voices while listening to talk shows or news programs on SW,

 and LW frequencies.